algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ### Bubble.io Optimization

-In order to optimize the performance of the website, the following strategies have been applied:
+To optimize the performance of the website, the following strategies have been applied:

 - **Minimize Workflows**: The number of workflows triggered on page load or users actions has been minimized to reduce server load and improve response times.
 - **Optimize Data Calls**: Data calls to the database have been optimized to retrieve only the necessary data, reducing the amount of data transferred and improving performance.